Harry Chapin: Death

-On the afternoon of July 16, 1981, Chapin was driving on the Long Island Expressway en route to perform at a free benefit concert at Eisenhower Park in East Meadow, New York, that evening.
-At 12:27 PM, Chapin was fatally injured in a fiery traffic collision with a semi-trailer truck outside Jericho, New York.
-Passers-by managed to help the unconscious Chapin out of his engulfed 1975 Volkswagen Rabbit and he was immediately taken by helicopter to the nearby Nassau County Medical Center where he was pronounced dead at 1:05 PM due to internal bleeding.
-Chapin's widow Sandy won a $12 million decision in a negligence lawsuit against Supermarkets General, the owners of the truck involved.
+On the afternoon of July 16, 1981, Chapin was driving on the Long Island Expressway en route to perform at a free benefit concert at Lakeside Theater at Eisenhower Park in East Meadow, New York, that evening.
+At 12:27 p.m.
+Chapin had reportedly put on his emergency flashers, decelerated his vehicle's speed to 15 mph, and had weaved from the far-left lane to the center lane, to the left lane, and then back to the center lane before his vehicle was struck from behind by a semi-trailer truck.
+The force of the collision crushed the rear of the car, ruptured the fuel tank, and dragged the car several hundred feet on the pavement.
+Passersby managed to help the unconscious Chapin out of his engulfed 1975 Volkswagen Rabbit.
+Chapin was immediately taken by helicopter from the crash site outside Jericho, New York, to the nearby Nassau County Medical Center, where he was pronounced dead at 1:05 p.m. due to internal bleeding.

+Chapin's widow won a $12 million decision in a negligence lawsuit against Supermarkets General, the owners of the truck involved.

 Chapin is buried in the Huntington Rural Cemetery in Huntington, New York.
 His epitaph is taken from his 1978 song "I Wonder What Would Happen to This World":